sine2pi/vr_greenscreen/README.md

 Alpha packing options added:
 python pipeline.py ./videos --alpha True

--- for alpha packing the video should be converted to 180 fisheye first for best results not 190.
+-- for alpha packing the video should be converted to 180 fisheye first for best results for use with DEOVR.
+Heresphere allows you to use the mask as a separate video so its not necessary to convert and you can use any video projection.
 The converter with GUI can be found in the utils directory.
 Just run the bat file.
 Use black_mask.png as the mask image in the convert tab.
 Use the To Fisheye and Standard SBS options.
 Anything labeled optional is literally optional and will use the source as parameters otherwise whatever you put in those fields will end up being the output dimensions and fps.

 python pipeline.py